-We educate our employees and key stakeholders in impact and environmental risks/opportunities and best practice measures.
+• We educate our employees and key stakeholders in impact and environmental risks/opportunities and best practice measures.

-• As we often collaborate with multiple partners to deliver our projects, we place a strong emphasis on engaging with the property managers and occupiers of our buildings (who have major influence over asset level environmental performance) and, encouraging them to introduce efficiency measures.
+• As we often collaborate with multiple partners to deliver our projects, we place a strong emphasis on engaging with the property managers and occupiers of our buildings (who have major influence over asset level environmental performance) and encouraging them to introduce efficiency measures.

 We also strive to strengthen the commitments with JV partners promoting engagement with contractors, and supply chain to support our impact targets and commitments.

-• In the past year, we have reviewed our impact scoring methodology and are striving to improve the Fund's investment social and environmental performance.

-• We also establish procedures and protocols to mitigate our properties environmental impact, preventing and minimising pollution and reducing the impact of its operations.
+• Since last year, we have been using our renewed impact scoring methodology and are striving to improve our funds' management of social and environmental performance. • We also establish procedures and protocols to mitigate our properties' environmental impact, preventing and minimising pollution and reducing the impact of their operations.